-- Grants support the preclinical research, development, and assessment of therapeutics for MND through to (and including) completion of Phase I clinical trials.
-The proposed projects are expected to be product-driven and focused clearly on therapeutics, and it is anticipated that the agents and/or data generated from these projects will lead directly to the advancement of new therapies for MND to roll out into human clinical trials. - There is a preference for Drug Development projects aimed at sporadic MND with the use of appropriate models of disease to justify such application. - Standards for Preclinical Study Design: All projects should adhere to a core set of standards for rigorous study design and reporting to maximise the reproducibility and translational potential of the preclinical research.
-An example of such standards is described in Landis, S.C., et al. (2012), A Call for transparent reporting to optimize the predictive value of preclinical research, Nature 490:187-191. - To improve reproducibility and potential translation of animal data into new treatments for patients: - o Preclinical animal studies should follow standardised protocols such as those outlined in the Ludolph et al. (2010), Guidelines for preclinical animal research in ALS/MND: A consensus meeting, Amyotrophic Lateral Sclerosis, 11:1-2,38-45.
+- Where possible, applications should include details for the design and implementation of full-scale current Good Manufacturing Practice (cGMP) production of the lead compound and the delivery systems for use in advanced preclinical and initial clinical trials. - There is a preference for Drug Development projects aimed at sporadic MND with the use of appropriate models of disease to justify such application.
+(Projects aimed at familial MND will be considered). - Standards for Preclinical Study Design: All projects should adhere to a core set of standards for rigorous study design and reporting to maximise the reproducibility and translational potential of the preclinical research.
+An example of such standards is described in Landis, S.C., et al. (2012), A Call for transparent reporting to optimize the predictive value of preclinical research, Nature 490:187-191. - To improve reproducibility and potential translation of animal data into new treatments for patients: - Preclinical animal studies should follow standardised protocols such as those outlined in the Ludolph et al. (2010), Guidelines for preclinical animal research in ALS/MND: A consensus meeting, Amyotrophic Lateral Sclerosis, 11:1-2,38-45. - Applications incorporating additional studies in human tissues and/or iPSC lines to strengthen animal data are encouraged and will be looked upon favourably. iPSC or induced neuronal models should clearly display hallmark MND pathology. - Projects using multiple preclinical disease models/strains (e.g. SOD1, cytoplasmic mislocalised TDP43, C9orf72, etc) to help demonstrate possible replication of effect of treatment and/or improved application of results will be looked upon favourably.